material-components/material-components-android/docs/theming/Dark.md

 in to your `MaterialShapeDrawable` background's `setElevation` method.

-`MaterialShapeDrawable` is the preferred approach for custom views because it will keep track of the elevation value for you and factor that in to the overlay any time elevation changes, and you don't have to worry about incorrectly compounding the overlays multiple times.
+`MaterialShapeDrawable` is the preferred approach for custom views because it will keep track of the elevation value for you, and factor that into the overlay any time elevation changes.
+You don't have to worry about incorrectly compounding the overlays multiple times.

 #### ElevationOverlayProvider